Miroslava Breach

-Miroslava Breach Velducea (7 August 1962 – 23 March 2017) was a Mexican investigative journalist for La Jornada and Norte de Juárez in Chihuahua City, Mexico known for her reportage of human rights violations, drug trafficking, and government corruption.
+Miroslava Breach Velducea (7 August 1962 – 23 March 2017) was a Mexican investigative journalist for La Jornada and Norte de Juárez in Chihuahua City, Mexico known for her reporting on human rights violations, drug trafficking, and government corruption.
 She was murdered on 23 March 2017 as she was leaving her home.
 She was one of six journalists killed in Mexico in 2017.

 At the time of her death, Breach was a correspondent for La Jornada, a collaborator for El Norte de Chihuahua newspaper, and the editorial director of El Norte de Ciudad Juárez.
 She was a single mother of 2 children.

 Personal

 Miroslava Breach Velducea was born on 7 August 1962 in Chínipas in the Sierra Tarahumara region of the Mexican state of Chihuahua.
 She attended grade school in Los Mochis, Sinaloa, and junior high and high school in Navojoa, Sonora.
 Breach's father died when she was young, and she was raised by her siblings and single mother.
 After high school, she moved to La Paz, Baja California Sur and enrolled at the Autonomous University of Baja California Sur.
 She first studied biological sciences for two years, after which she transferred to the Faculty of Political Science and Public Administration.
 She graduated in 1987.